-- "Sexual Coercion" means the use of unreasonable pressure in an effort to compel another individual to initiate or continue sexual activity against the individual's will.
-A person's words or conduct are sufficient to constitute coercion if they wrongfully impair another individual's freedom of will and ability to choose whether or not to engage in sexual activity.
-Coercion includes but is not limited to intimidation, manipulation, threats of emotional or physical harm, and blackmail.
-Examples of coercion include threatening to disclose another individual's private sexual information, or threatening to harm oneself if the other party does not engage in the sexual activity. - "Sexual Exploitation" means taking non-consensual or abusive sexual advantage of another person for one's own advantage or benefit or for the advantage or benefit of anyone other than the person being exploited. - "Sexual Harassment" means: (a) unwelcome sexual advances; (b) unwelcome requests for sexual favors; or (c) other behavior of a sexual or gender-based nature where: (i) submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment, evaluation of academic work, or participation in a University-sponsored educational program or activity; (ii) submission to or rejection of such conduct by an individual is used as the basis for an academic, employment, or activity or program participation decision affecting that individual; or (iii) such conduct has the purpose or effect of unreasonably interfering with an individual's academic or work performance, i.e., it is sufficiently severe or pervasive to create an intimidating, hostile, humiliating, demeaning, or sexually offensive working, academic, residential, or social environment. - "Sexual Intimidation" means threatening behavior of a sexual nature directed at another person, such as threatening to sexually assault another person or engaging in indecent exposure. - "Sexual Misconduct" is an umbrella term that encompasses Dating Violence, Domestic Violence, Sexual Violence, Sexual Harassment, Sexual Assault, Sexual Exploitation, Sexual Intimidation, Relationship Violence, and Stalking.
+"Sexual Coercion" means the use of unreasonable pressure in an effort to compel another individual to initiate or continue sexual activity against the individual's will.
+A person's words or conduct are sufficient to constitute Sexual eCoercion if they wrongfully impair another individual's freedom of will and ability to choose whether or not to engage in sexual activity.
+Sexual Coercion includes but is not limited to intimidation, manipulation, express or implied threats of emotional or physical harm, and/or blackmail.
+Examples of Sexual eCoercion include but are not limited to causing the deliberate Incapacitation of another person; conditioning an academic benefit or employment advantage on submission to the sexual contact; threatening to harm oneself if the other party does not engage in sexual contact; or threatening to disclose another individual's private sexual sexual orientation, gender identity, gender expression, or other personal sensitive information if the other party does not engage in the sexual contact, or threatening to harm oneself if the other party does not engage in the sexual activity.

+"Sexual Exploitation" means taking non-consensual or abusive sexual advantage of another person for one's own advantage or benefit or for the advantage or benefit of anyone other than the person being exploited.

+"Sexual Harassment" means: (a) unwelcome sexual advances; (b) unwelcome requests for sexual favors; or (c) other behavior of a sexual or gender-based nature where: (i) submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment, evaluation of academic work, or participation in a University-sponsored educational program or activity; (ii) submission to or rejection of such conduct by an individual is used as the basis for an academic, employment, or activity or program participation decision affecting that individual; or (iii) such conduct has the purpose or effect of unreasonably interfering with an individual's academic or work performance, i.e., it is sufficiently severe or pervasive to create an intimidating, hostile, humiliating, demeaning, or sexually offensive working, academic, residential, or social environment.

+"Sexual Intimidation" means threatening behavior of a sexual nature directed at another person, such as threatening to sexually assault another person or engaging in indecent exposure.

+"Sexual Misconduct" is an umbrella term that encompasses Dating Violence, Domestic Violence, Sexual Violence, Sexual Harassment, Sexual Assault, Sexual Coercion, Sexual Exploitation, Sexual Intimidation, Relationship Violence, and Stalking.
 Sexual Misconduct can occur between strangers or acquaintances, including people involved in an intimate or sexual relationship.
-Sexual Misconduct can be committed by any person, regardless of gender identity, and can occur between people of the same or different sex, sexual orientation, or gender expression. - "Sexual Violence" means physical sexual acts perpetrated without Consent.
-Sexual Violence includes but is not limited to Sexual Harassment, Sexual Coercion, and Sexual Assault. - "Stalking" means repeated, unwanted attention; physical, verbal, or electronic contact; or any other course of conduct directed at an individual that is sufficiently serious to cause physical, emotional, or psychological fear or to create a hostile, intimidating, or abusive environment for a reasonable person in similar circumstances and with similar identities.
+Sexual Misconduct can be committed by any person, regardless of gender identity, and can occur between people of the same or different sex, sexual orientation, or gender expression.

+"Sexual Violence" means physical sexual acts perpetrated without Consent.
+Sexual Violence includes but is not limited to Sexual Harassment, Sexual Coercion, and Sexual Assault.

+"Stalking" means repeated, unwanted attention; physical, verbal, or electronic contact; or any other course of conduct directed at an individual that is sufficiently serious to cause physical, emotional, or psychological fear or to create a hostile, intimidating, or abusive environment for a reasonable person in similar circumstances and with similar identities.
 Stalking may involve individuals who are known to one another or who have a current or previous relationship or may involve individuals who are strangers.